mohdzubairshafi/mohdzubairshafi/README.md

 Full Stack (MERN) web Developer
 -------------------------------

 I am Experienced JavaScript Developer.
 Skilled in JavaScript, React.js, Front-end Development, And Tailwind-CSS.
-Strong engineering professional with a Bachelor of Technology - B.Tech focused in Computer Science And Engineering from University School of Management Studies, GGSIPU.
+Strong engineering professional with a Bachelor of Technology - B.Tech focused in Computer Science And Engineering from University School of Information, Communication and Technology, GGSIPU.

 * 🌍  I'm based in delhi , India
 * 🧠  I'm learning ML and AI